 The stretch fabric we use is a highly-specialized nylon with a unique application of spandex fibers.
 Not only does this material offer the versatility of 4-way stretch, it provides the durability needed for hard-use applications, excellent shape retention, and remains lightweight.

-All of our K4 bags feature a font stretch pocket with a vertical side zipper for access and security.
+All of our multi-day K4 bags (3600, 5000, & 7200) feature a font stretch pocket with a vertical side zipper for access and security.
 There isn't a specific or intended use-case for this pocket in terms of the type of items you are "meant" to put there, and we see a lot of variability in what users of our packs prefer to store in this front pocket.

 The purpose of this pocket is to provide a secure, yet convenient place to store commonly used items so that you can reduce the amount of times you need to access the main storage area of the pack.